saadbhattii/Lean-QIT-declarations/README.md

-This project extracted all of them with [doc-gen4](https://github.com/leanprover/doc-gen4), Lean's official documentation generator, decoded and verified the output, and published it two
-ways: as a dataset you can query directly, and as a website you can search.
+This project extracted all of them with [doc-gen4](https://github.com/leanprover/doc-gen4), Lean's official documentation generator, decoded and verified the output, and published as a website you can search.

 ## The Catalog